dashpay/docs/wallets/dashcore/coinjoin-instantsend.rst

    Monitoring CoinJoin progress

 Since CoinJoin creates a lot of new address keys to send and receive the denominations, you may receive a warning when the number of remaining keys runs low.
 This is nothing to be worried about, since the wallet will simply create more keys as necessary.
-However, these keys will not exist in any previous backups of your wallet.
-For this reason, it is important to backup your wallet again after the process is complete.
+However, for non-HD wallets these keys will not exist in any previous backups of your wallet.
+For this reason, it is important to backup your wallet again after the process is complete if using a non-HD wallet.
+When using an HD wallet, all keys will be derived from the wallet mnemonic so extra backups during CoinJoin are not necessary.
+You can check the status bar for the "HD" icon to determine if you are using an HD wallet or not.

 You can also monitor CoinJoin progress by viewing the transactions created by the process on the **Transactions** tab.